PaulTreanor/paultreanor.com/pages/aws-webapp-auth.md

 # AWS Cognito and Amplify auth for React apps (without the Amplify CLI)

-The Amplify frontend library is great for auth, but the docs don't make it very obvious how to use it without the Amplify CLI.
-Here's some notes on provisioning a Cognito userpool with AWS SAM and using the userpool as auth in a webapp.
+The Amplify frontend library is great for auth, but the Amplify docs don't make it very obvious how to use it without the slightly clunky Amplify CLI.
+Here are my notes on provisioning a Cognito userpool with AWS SAM and using it with the aws-amplify npm library to add auth in a webapp.

 ## Provisioning a Cognito userpool and userpool client in AWS SAM

 The Cognito userpool and userpool client are the actual backend infrastructure that manages user accounts.
 You can think of a userpool as a database for accounts.
-Here's an [AWS SAM](https://aws.amazon.com/serverless/sam/) that can provision these resources.
+Here's an [AWS SAM](https://aws.amazon.com/serverless/sam/) template.yaml that can provision these resources:

-template.yaml
 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'
 Transform: AWS::Serverless-2016-10-31